Oceanography

 5 / 14

-5. The average density of sea water is
+5. Most of the salt in the sea water is derived from

 6 / 14

-6. The average salinity of ocean water is
+6. The maximum oceanic salinity is found in

 7 / 14